Study says 401(k)-style public pensions cost more than traditional plans

 NERS Executive Director Diane Oakley called the case studies a “cautionary tale” for states thinking of making the switch.

-Among critics of the NERS report were the John and Laura Arnold Foundation, which has assets of $1.3 billion according to its latest tax filings.
+Among critics of the NERS report were the Laura and John Arnold Foundation, which has assets of $1.3 billion according to its latest tax filings.

 Hedge fund billionaire John Arnold, who runs the foundation with his wife Laura, has donated millions of dollars toward efforts in U.S. states to switch to defined contribution plans.